Chao216/authentication/README.md

 session is period of time you don't need to re-enter your password to browse the website.

 after login session starts and cookies created, after logout, session over and cookies destoried,

+##### packages for this lesson
+1. passport
+2. passport-local
+3. passport-local-mongoose
+4. express-session